hyperjumptech/monika/docs/src/pages/guides/probes.md

     alerts: []
 ```

-Monika goes through each probe object, sends it out, and determines whether an alert or notification need to be sent out.
+Monika goes through each probe object, sends it out, and determines whether an alert or notification needs to be sent out.

 ## Probe Request Anatomy